 How to find it: Zu San Li locates on the lateral side of the leg below the knee.
 It is about four-finger space below the patella, in the depression of tibia.

-It is one of the commonly targeted acupressure points in feet and ankles to help relive tiredness or fatigue due to muscle spasms, sprains, leg pain, or knee stiffness.
+Bl 40 acupuncture point is one of the commonly targeted acupressure points in feet and ankles to help relieve tiredness or fatigue due to muscle spasms, sprains, leg pain, hip pain, or knee stiffness.
 Bladder Cavity point also improves skin diseases (such as inflammation and itching) as well as arthritis and fever symptoms.

 How to find it: Wei Zhong point locates in the center of the horizontal stripes behind the knees or popliteal crease.
 You can find the point easily when you flex the knees slightly.